 Prompt engineering is the act of constructing prompts in a way that directs the AI’s output in the direction of a desired result.
 The ability to efficiently use language models for activities like text generation, question answering, and summarising has made prompt design a crucial competence.

-A well-designed prompt can direct an AI model’s attention towards accurate, pertinent textual responses by providing critical context and limiting the vast search field that it could explore.
-Although successful prompts may be lengthy in order to provide the model with sufficient context, they can be as straightforward as a few phrases outlining a task.
-Prompt engineers work to create prompts that maximise relevance, coherence, and usefulness while avoiding polarity, bias, and immoral outcomes.
+A well-designed prompt can direct an AI model’s attention toward accurate, pertinent textual responses by providing critical context and limiting the vast search field that it could explore.
+Although successful prompts may be lengthy to provide the model with sufficient context, they can be as straightforward as a few phrases outlining a task.
+Hiring Prompt engineers helps to create prompts that maximize relevance, coherence, and usefulness while avoiding polarity, bias, and immoral outcomes.

 Importance of prompt engineering in various industries